open/close all folders

 - Transforming Mecha: Demonstrated the ability to transform from a rocket-propelled sphere into Gunmen form in Kittan Zero.
 This is never demonstrated again after Kittan takes control of it.
 The larger Space King Kittan, however, gets modified by Leite to transform into a bullet-shaped drill moments before Kittan undertakes his Suicide Mission.

-- Jousting Lance: Uses a short, double-edge lance as King Kittan Deluxe and later, a much larger, standard jousting lance as Space King Kittan.
+- Weapon of Choice: Uses a short, double-edge Jousting Lance as King Kittan Deluxe and later, a much larger, standard jousting lance as Space King Kittan.

 - Wrecked Weapon: Inverted: King Kittan uses a broken drill from Gurren Lagann in its final attack, but Kittan's Spiral Power causes the drill to repair itself and firmly attach to his Gunmen's right arm, turning into a Giga Drill far bigger than King Kittan itself.